django-cms/django-cms/docs/explanation/permissions.rst

 real, and re-engineering away from it is harder than adopting it later.

-**Permissions are not a substitute for trust.** Anyone with the "change permissions" right can grant themselves more rights.
+**Permissions are not a substitute for trust.** The "change permissions" right cannot be used to grant rights its holder does not have, but within those rights it is broad: a manager can hand them and their groups to any account in their subordinate set, and reactivate those accounts.
 The boundary that matters most in practice is who gets superuser; tighten that first.

 ****************
 Permission modes